Tooting: Cultural references

 In André Charlot's West End revue The Charlot Show of 1926, Jessie Matthews and Henry Lytton, Jnr. sang "Silly Little Hill", which features the lyric "there's no fishing, there’s no shooting dear / and no cyclists fresh from Tooting dear", which they also recorded that year.

-The Ealing Studios film Kind Hearts and Coronets (1949), starring Alec Guinness, references Tooting Bec as the residence of one of the characters.

-The BBC comedy series Hugh & I (1962–67) was set in the fictional Lobelia Avenue in Tooting.

-The BBC comedy series Citizen Smith (1977–80) was set in Tooting and popularised the cry "Freedom for Tooting!".
-The lead character in the series, Wolfie Smith (Robert Lindsay), was the founder of a fictional revolutionary socialist political organisation, the Tooting Popular Front.

 The Kitchens of Distinction (who formed in the area) recorded "On Tooting Broadway Station" on their album The Death of Cool (1992).

 In 2005, a 28 km diameter crater on Mars was named after Tooting.
 A geological map of Tooting Crater was published in 2015 by the U.S. Geological Survey.

-The phrase "Ting Tong from Tooting" is associated with the character Ting Tong from the UK comedy sketch show Little Britain.

-Tooting was the setting for the eponymous 2013 British-Tamil crime drama Gangs of Tooting Broadway.

-In the film Johnny English Reborn, Agent Tucker lives in Tooting.